 Why Progressive Delivery?

-Consider what happens with a standard Deployment during a bug release:
+Look at what a standard Deployment costs you when a bug ships:

 Time 0:00 - Deploy new version